iLert/docs/integrations/grafana/grafana-integration.md

 6.

     <figure><img src="../../.gitbook/assets/gr5.png" alt=""><figcaption></figcaption></figure>
-7. Check if an alert has been created in iLert.
+7. Check if an alert has been created in ilert.
 8. After the Notification Channel has been created in Grafana, add it to one or more **graph alerts**.
 9. Switch to any dashboard of your Grafana installation and edit a graph.
 10.

     <figure><img src="../../.gitbook/assets/gr6.png" alt=""><figcaption></figcaption></figure>
 11. In the edit view, open the **Alert** section via the left sidemenu and click on the green **Create Alert** button.
-12. Fill in the desired **condition** and select the relevant iLert **Notification channel** under **Notifications → Send to** you created in steps 2 and 3.
+12. Fill in the desired **condition** and select the relevant ilert **Notification channel** under **Notifications → Send to** you created in steps 2 and 3.
 Do not forget to save the dashboard afterwards (in the upper right Navibar).
 13.

     <figure><img src="../../.gitbook/assets/gr7.png" alt=""><figcaption></figcaption></figure>